TwoWaySix/look-and-say/README.md

-# A Look-And-Say Command Line Tool
+# A Look-And-Say-Solving Command Line Tool
 A command line tool written in Rust that solves the **Look-and-say sequence** with any given starting number.

     Description on Wikipedia